 Upper Body Workout — Like an elliptical trainer, the FreeStride Trainer FS9i comes with moving upper body handle bars, which allows you to target upper body muscles.
-I found it most advantageous to alternate my resistance training between my upper and lower body.
+We found it most advantageous to alternate resistance training between the upper and lower body.

 20 Lbs.
 Flywheel — Similar to an elliptical trainer the FreeStride Trainer utilizes a flywheel.
 The heavy flywheel gives the motion a smooth and natural feel.

-iFit Live Compatible — iFit Live is NordicTrack’s signature technology that allows your FS9i to communicate with the Web.
-Other companies are offering interactive technologies, but iFit Live defines the standards.
-With iFit live you can…
+iFit Enabled— iFit Coach and iFit Coach Plus are NordicTrack’s signature technology that are designed to motivate you to reach your fitness goals.
+Other companies are offering interactive technologies, but iFit Coach defines the standards.
+With iFit Coach you can…

 Warranty — You get a fairly standard coverage that includes lifetime frame, 5-years parts and 2-year labor.

-Easy Assembly — I have not assembled a FreeStride Trainer, but from what I was told it is considerably easier to assemble then your typical elliptical or treadmill.
+Easy Assembly — We have not assembled a FreeStride Trainer, but from what we tell, it is considerably easier to assemble than your typical elliptical or treadmill.
 They can often take several hours and two people to assemble.

 However, that is only part of the story of the FreeStride Trainer FS9i.
 The other is the numerous options and add-ons.
-Features like the 10” Android browser, iFit Live compatibility, incline/decline capability, 38 preset programs and speakers make this a total motivational and interactive workout machine.
+Features like the 10” Web Enabled Color Touchscreen, iFit Live compatibility, incline/decline capability, 38 preset programs and speakers make this a total motivational and interactive workout machine.

 In talking to one of the staff members at the headquarters he mentioned that the Freestride Trainers are their hottest selling items.
-Having experienced it personally I can see why!
+Having experienced it personally we can see why!
 You may also want to check out the FreeStride Trainer FS7i to save around $1,000.
 The touchscreen is not as large and the FS7i does not have a decline feature.